re-doubt/ton-etl/README.md

 ## Datalake exporter

-Datalake exporter listens to Kafka topics with specific tables and exports data to S3.
+[Datalake exporters](./datalake/README.md) listen to Kafka topics with specific tables and exports data to S3.
 AVRO file format is used to export data.
 After the launch exporter discovers schema from PostgresDB and use this schema for AVRO serialization.